Full programme by day

 SPECIAL SESSION - Green neuroscience

-11:20 - 12:20 BST - UK Dementia Research Institute Plenary LectureBart de Strooper, UK DRI, UK
+11:20 - 12:20 BST - UK Dementia Research Institute Plenary LectureBart de Strooper, UK DRI at UCL, UK

 |